znuny/Znuny4OTRS-EscalationSuspend/doc/en/feature.md

 This add-on allows to pause the escalation of a ticket.
 To achieve this you just need to configure the states which fit to your situation/workflow via SysConfig.

 A typical use case is to suspend the escalation as long as you wait for a customer reply.
 Configure 'pending reminder' as the suspend state and you're done!
-To configure the state you need to go to Admin -> SysConfig -> Znuny4OTRS-EscalationSuspend -> EscalationSuspend.
 After the installation the states 'pending auto close+', 'pending auto close-' and 'pending reminder' are configured by default.

 ![SuspendEscalatedTickets](doc/en/images/EscalationSuspendStates.png)